-Lake Tahoe has some of the best inshore fishing in the country, and to the delight of fishermen (and women) it’s happening year round!
-Lake Tahoe fishing features a variety of hotspots, including North and South Lake Tahoe and smaller bodies of water connecting to the Lake.
-Try pier fishing, offshore fishing, from the beach or fishing charters – or try them all!
+Lake Tahoe has some of the best inshore fishing in the country, and to the delight of fisherpeople it’s happening year round!
+Lake Tahoe fishing features a variety of hotspots, including Lake Tahoe itself and other nearby lakes (such as Pyramid Lake and Donner Lake), the Truckee River and streams and tributaries.
+Try guided fly fishing in a wild stream, pier fishing on the lakeshore, an offshore fishing charter – or try them all!
 When you’re at Tahoe and itching to cast your line in the water, Lake Tahoe fishing reports are your guide to what’s biting, when and where.

-Our Lake Tahoe fishing reports are received daily from the captains who know every inch of these waters.
-Whether you want to catch something in a hurry (can you hurry fish?) or just sit for a spell, this page is your guide to the best spots for either.
-Go out on your own, or try fishing alongside a captain who will take you to his favorite spots and keep you well supplied for a full day of fishing.
-You may be a skilled angler or a fishing novice, but you can still bring home a great catch and a story to share at the end of the day.
+Our Lake Tahoe fishing reports are received daily from the captains and guides who know every inch of these waters.
+They're the experts, the ones who are out there day and in and day out, so they're the ones to trust for the most up-to-date fishing information.
+If you're going out on your own, use these reports to help you decide where to go, when to go there and what gear you'll need to take with you.
+Or you can use these reports to know which kind of guide to hire to take you to his or her favorite spots and keep you well supplied for a full day of fishing.
+Whether you’re a skilled angler or a fishing novice, you can bring home a great catch and a story to share at the end of the day.